Zephyrum-Alsend/Growth-Items/GrowthWeaponDusfergonV1_5/Docs/Dusfergon/ReadMe.txt

 Siphon
 Absorb Fatigue		Absorb Health		Absorb Magicka

-At Lv11, Dusfergon will have a Charge of 500, which will increase by 75 every level.
+Dusfergon has a Charge of 500 from the start, which is only used by the staff, as it is the only form with an enchantment.
+Once Lv11 is reached and all forms gain an enchantment, Charge will increase by 75 every level.
-Values customizable in the ini file.

-By default, every 5 additional internal levels you will be prompted again in the same way to choose an enchantment.
+Every 5 additional internal levels you will be prompted again in the same way to choose an enchantment.
 Whichever enchantment you choose is the one that will grow as Dusfergon levels.
 All other enchantments will cease to grow.
 You can choose to pick a new option, your current option, or an old option.
 Each effect has its own cost and cost growth associated with it, so selecting new options will also increase the cost of the enchantment, thereby reducing the uses.

 Oblivion's engine displays a maximum of 8 effects in the UI, but allows for many more.
 With as little as 3 options chosen, Dusfergon can have more than 8 effects on it.
-As such, you can Ctrl+RMB Dusfergon in your inventory to bring up a message box displaying all effects.
+As such, you can Ctrl + RMB Dusfergon in your inventory or hold 9 ingame to bring up a message box displaying all effects.
 It will have a scroll bar if necessary.

 If the player decides to enchant Dusfergon, a message box will appear when Dusfergon is selected in the enchanting menu: "Dusfergon rattles as if to resist enchantment."